Fill out the form below to schedule a demo or call our sales team at

 469-564-3922

 Do you remember your first day at a new school or workplace?
-You may have felt lost and alone—visiting a new place for the first time can be intimidating!
-This can also be true for visitors to your church.
+You may have felt lost and alone—visiting a new place for the first Do you remember your first day at a new school or workplace?
+You probably felt somewhat lost and alone—visiting a new place for the first time can be intimidating!
+This can also be true for your church visitors.

 How you welcome visitors to church will have a major impact on whether or not they will visit again.
-While church leaders may think theirs is the friendliest church around, that's not always the case from an outsider’s perspective.
+While church leaders may think theirs is the friendliest church around, that is not always the case from an outsider’s perspective.

-In order to help your guests feel at home right away, here are ten church welcome ideas you can start using today!
+In order to help your guests feel at home right away, here are ten church welcome ideas you can start using at your Sunday services!

 Your welcome team is responsible for making the first personal connection with your visitors.
 They also play an important role in helping returning guests feel welcomed back to church.